zabbix/zabbix/templates/db/oracle_agent2/README.md

 ## Overview

 For Zabbix version: 6.0 and higher.
-The template is developed for monitoring DBMS Oracle Database single instance via Zabbix agent 2.
+The template is developed to monitor a single DBMS Oracle Database instance with Zabbix agent 2.

 This template was tested on:

-- Oracle Database, version 12c2, 18c, 19c.
+- Oracle Database, version 12c2, 18c, 19c

 ## Setup

 > See [Zabbix template operation](https://www.zabbix.com/documentation/6.0/manual/config/templates_out_of_the_box/zabbix_agent2) for basic instructions.

-1. Setup and configure zabbix-agent2 compiled with the [Oracle monitoring plugin](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/src/go/plugins/oracle/README.md).
+1. Setup and configure Zabbix agent 2 compiled with the Oracle monitoring plugin.
+See the setup instructions for [Oracle Database plugin](https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/src/go/plugins/oracle/README.md).
-2. Set the {$ORACLE.CONNSTRING} such as <protocol(host:port)> or named session.
+2. Set the {$ORACLE.CONNSTRING} macro value using either <protocol(host:port)> or named session.
-3. Set the user name and password in host macros ({$ORACLE.USER}, {$ORACLE.PASSWORD}, {$ORACLE.SERVICE}) if you want to override parameters from the Zabbix agent configuration file.
+3. If you want to override parameters from the Zabbix agent configuration file, set the user name, password and service name in host macros ({$ORACLE.USER}, {$ORACLE.PASSWORD}, and {$ORACLE.SERVICE}).

 Test availability:
  ```zabbix_get -s oracle-host -k  oracle.ping["{$ORACLE.CONNSTRING}","{$ORACLE.USER}","{$ORACLE.PASSWORD}","{$ORACLE.SERVICE}"]```